Diocese of Portsmouth

 Pray for Ukraine

 Christians across the globe have been praying for the conflict in Ukraine since the invasion began.
-As we mark the first anniversary of the invasion, some specific prayers have been produced.
+Here are some prayers you could use:

 • use this prayer for Ukraine from the chaplain of St Nicholas, Helsinki, which supported refugees from Ukraine;